 “Horses” will be the theme of the next Science Bar

-On May 16, starting at 8:30 p.m., the next Science Bar organized by the University of Montpellier will take place.
-For this edition, Nicolas Boulbes, paleontologist at the Institute of Human Paleontology, Pauline Hanot, postdoctoral researcher at the Institute of Evolutionary Sciences of Montpellier (ISEM), and Hélène Roche, ethologist at the TAKH association at the Przewalski's horse conservation center, will talk with the public about this iconic animal.
+The next Science Bar, organized by the University of Montpellier, will take place on May 16 at 8:30 p.m.
+For this edition, Nicolas Boulbes, a paleontologist at the Institute of Human Paleontology; Pauline Hanot, a postdoctoral researcher at the Montpellier Institute of Evolutionary Sciences (ISEM); and Hélène Roche, an ethologist with the TAKH association at the Przewalski’s Horse Conservation Center, will discuss this iconic animal with the audience.

 A Science Bar dedicated to horses

-The horse, "man's noblest conquest," is widely regarded as the domestic animal par excellence.
-However, it is also, and perhaps above all, a large herbivorous ungulate mammal that had its place in ecosystems before humans eliminated it in the wild.
+The horse, “man’s noblest conquest,” is widely regarded as the quintessential domestic animal.
+Yet it is also—and perhaps above all—a large herbivorous ungulate that played a vital role in ecosystems before humans drove it out of the wild.
 There are literally hundreds of horse breeds.
-While some are less than a hundred years old, others have been around for a very long time, such as Przewalski's horse, a wild horse that was already domesticated 5,500 years ago.
-Considered untamable, they are theoldestpopulation ofhorsesliving in the wild and, as such, represent a group whose protection is fundamental.
-Przewalski's horse was hunted, domesticated, then returned to the wild, and finally saved from extinctionat the last minutethrough conservation efforts and reintroduction into the natural environment.
+While some are less than a hundred years old, others have existed for a very long time, such as the Przewalski’s horse, a wild horse that was already domesticated 5,500 years ago.
+Considered untamable, they constitute theoldestpopulation ofhorsesliving in the wild and, in this regard, represent a group whose protection is essential.
+Przewalski’s horse was hunted, domesticated, then returned to the wild, and was finally saved from extinctionat the last minutethrough species conservation and reintroduction into the wild.
 This small horse, whose close cousins adorned the walls of prehistoric caves in Europe, shares common ancestors with domestic horses.
-Descended from a small forest animal, the horse has evolved considerably over 60 million years to become the large and powerful animal we know today.
-From prehistory to the leisure era, its history is a fascinating one!
+Descended from a small forest animal, the horse has evolved considerably over 60 million years to become the large, powerful animal we know today.
+From prehistory to the age of leisure, its history is truly fascinating!

-To discuss this topic of science and society, three multidisciplinary experts will answer questions from the audience:
+To discuss this topic at the intersection of science and society, three experts from various disciplines will answer questions from the audience:

-• Nicolas Boulbes, paleontologist at the Albert 1er Foundation Institute of Human Paleontology, based at the European Center for Prehistoric Research in Tautavel.
-He is an associate member of the HNHP laboratory "Natural History of Prehistoric Man" (UMR 7194, MNHN-CNRS-UPVD).
+- Nicolas Boulbes, a paleontologist at the Albert I Foundation Institute of Human Paleontology, based at the European Center for Prehistoric Research in Tautavel.
+He is an associate member of the HNHP laboratory (“Natural History of Prehistoric Humans”) (UMR 7194, MNHN-CNRS-UPVD).

-• Pauline Hanot, postdoctoral researcher at the Institute of Evolutionary Sciences of Montpellier (ISEM) – University of Montpellier.
+- Pauline Hanot, postdoctoral researcher at the Institute of Evolutionary Sciences in Montpellier (ISEM) – University of Montpellier.

-• Hélène Roche, ethologist at the TAKH association at the Przewalski horse conservation center.
-Trained as an ethologist, she specializes in scientific mediation on equine behavior.
-Her research work leads her to discuss equine behavior with historians and sociologists.
+- Hélène Roche, an ethologist with the TAKH association at the Przewalski’s Horse Conservation Center.
+A trained ethologist, she specializes in science communication focused on equine behavior.
+Her research leads her to discuss equine behavior with historians and sociologists.

 Practical information: